Lee Jae-wook: 2020–present: Transition to lead roles and breakthrough

 In February 2020, Lee was cast in a supporting role in the JTBC television series When The Weather Is Fine alongside Yang Hye-ji.
 In May of the same year, he was cast as the main male lead in the KBS2 television series Do Do Sol Sol La La Sol as the male counterpart of the main protagonist, played by Go Ara.
 He won the Excellence Award for Actor in a Miniseries for his outstanding performance in this drama at the KBS Drama Awards.
 He was also awarded Rookie of the Year and Actor of the Year – Rookie at the Asia Artist Awards and the 18th Brand of the Year Awards, respectively.
 Lee is recognized and commended for his serious and diverse acting range.
 Before the year ended, he appeared in a cameo role as his former drama character from Extraordinary You in tvN's True Beauty alongside Kim Hye-yoon.

 In April 2021, Lee signed with C-JeS Entertainment, after his contract with the previous agency had expired.
 In May of the same year, he made a special appearance in the Netflix series Move to Heaven.

 In June 2022, Lee returned to the small screen with the tvN period fantasy drama Alchemy of Souls alongside Jung So-min.
 In the same month, he appeared in a cameo role as an actor in the Disney+ series Kiss Sixth Sense.
 In October, he was awarded the Global Excellence Award at the Korea Drama Awards for his contribution globally to the Hallyu wave.
 He was also honored with the Asia Special Award at the 17th Asia Model Awards.
 In December of the same year, he reprised his role as Jang Uk in Alchemy of Souls: Light and Shadow, alongside Go Youn-jung.
 At the end of 2022, he then won the Best Actor Award at the Asia Artist Awards.

+In 2025, Lee starred in Netflix's mystery historical television series Dear Hongrang opposite Jo Bo-ah.
+It is based on Tangeum: Swallowing Gold by Jang Da-hye and was produced by Studio Dragon.

 Endorsements

 In February 2020, Lee became the new model for the contemporary casual brand AD HOC and the street casual brand N DOZEN.
-He is one of the most popular endorsers, working with high-end brands such as Prada and Lancôme, as well as promoted Dior, Nike, Berluti, Armani, Zegna, EX NIHILO, and Fendi.
+He has worked with brands such as Prada and Lancôme, as well as promoted Dior, Nike, Berluti, Armani, Zegna, EX NIHILO, and Fendi.
 He has been featured in many prominent fashion publications.
-In January 2023, Lee became the new model for the premium scalp care brand, ScalpMed.
-In February 2023, Lee was selected as the brand model for the skin care brand, La Mer.
+In January 2023, Lee became the new model for the scalp care brand ScalpMed.
+In February 2023, Lee was selected as the brand model for the skin care brand La Mer.